-Who Wins, Who Loses With Senate Health Care Bill
+CHART: Who Wins, Who Loses With Senate Health Care Bill

 Policy-ish

-Who Wins, Who Loses With Senate Health Care Bill
+CHART: Who Wins, Who Loses With Senate Health Care Bill

 Republicans in the Senate on Thursday unveiled their plan to repeal and replace the Affordable Care Act — also known as Obamacare.
 The long-awaited plan marks a big step towards achieving one of the Republican party's major goals.